protontypes/open-sustainable-technology/README.md

 - [urban-heat](https://github.com/damienallen/urban-heat) - Interactive urban heat island effect visualizations for European cities.

 ### Climate Data Processing and Analysis

+> **What?** Methods of cleaning, transforming, and organizing raw climate data, followed by applying statistical, computational, and modeling techniques to detect patterns, understand climate behavior, and produce actionable insights for climate science and decision-making.

+> **How?** These tools provide processing and data preparation toolkits for different climate data formats, such as for geospatial analysis and hydrological modeling.

 - [Iris](https://github.com/SciTools/iris) - A powerful, format-agnostic, community-driven Python package for analyzing and visualizing Earth science data.
 - [xCDAT](https://github.com/xCDAT/xcdat) - An extension of xarray for climate data analysis on structured grids.
 - [Geoclimate](https://github.com/orbisgis/geoclimate) - Geospatial processing toolbox for environmental and climate studies.